-Many people think that the Moon is just a gray ball of rock in the sky.
-Surprisingly, many scientists share this notion.
+Many people think that the Moon is just a gray ball of rock in our sky.
+Surprisingly, many scientists seem to share this notion.
 I once had a physicist tell me the Moon is scientifically boring.
 That couldn’t be far from the truth.
-So I’m writing this article as an effort to summarize the immense scientific and exploratory value of our Moon.
+So I’m writing this article to summarize the immense scientific and exploration value of our Moon.

-It is said that the boot prints of Apollo astronauts who walked on the Moon are still there, and can be seen from orbit.
-That’s because the Moon is airless and so things stay as is for years.
+Consider that the bootprints of Apollo astronauts who walked on the Moon are still there, and can be seen from orbit.
+That’s because the Moon lacks an Earth-like atmosphere, and so its surface stays virtually unchanged for years.
 This single fact makes the Moon a geological time capsule.

-For most of the solar system’s existence, asteroids and comets have been bombarding planets and their moons at a vigorous pace.
-Most craters formed from such impacts are no longer visible on Earth due to processes like wind and water erosion.
-But the Moon being void of such processes has preserved most of its craters in roughly the same condition for millions of years.
-By studying these craters, scientists infer what must have happened in the solar system’s past.
+During the early Solar System roughly 4 billion years ago, asteroids and comets have been bombarding planets and their moons at a vigorous pace.
+Most craters formed from such impacts on Earth are no longer visible due to erosion by wind and water.
+But the Moon being void of such processes has preserved most of its craters in roughly the same condition for millions and millions of years.

-We also know that it’s around the same time as the blistering bombardment that life arose on Earth around the same time as when asteroids and comets were bombarding the Earth-Moon system four billion years ago.
-So studying the still-visible craters on the Moon from that time is key to understanding what happened during this period of solar system history, making it a critical piece of our origin story.
+We also know that it’s around the same time as the blistering bombardment that life arose on Earth, and that the incoming asteroids and/or comets are what likely brought water and organics to our planet.
+Studying the still-intact craters on the Moon from that time is key to understanding what really happened during this period of Solar System history, making it a critical piece of our origin story.

-Unlike Earth, the Moon lacks any significant tectonic activity, which means the structure of its interior must be well preserved since its formation about 4.4 billion years ago.
-This gives scientists an opportunity to understand how interiors of planets form.
-Studying lunar mountains, which are formed by impacts, offer scientists a glimpse into the Moon’s interior, as do its dark regions, which are solidified lava plains from the time of active volcanism on our Moon.
+Unlike Earth and Venus, the Moon lacks any significant tectonic activity, which means the structure of its interior must be well preserved since its formation about 4.4 billion years ago.
+This gives scientists an opportunity to understand how insides of planets at large form.
+Studying lunar mountains, which form near-instantaneously by asteroid or cometary impacts, offer scientists a glimpse into the Moon’s interior, as do its darker regions, which are solidified lava plains from the time of active volcanism on our Moon.
 Studying some key places on the Moon’s farside offer unique opportunities to study the lunar mantle.

 It’s not just science, the Moon also has technological and economic value.
-In the last two decades, NASA and ISRO spacecraft have discovered water ice on the Moon’s poles.
-It is possible that future human habitats on the Moon tap into this water ice for drinkable water, breathable air and rocket fuel.
+In the last two decades, NASA and ISRO together discovered water ice on the Moon’s poles with India’s Chandrayaan 1 lunar orbiter.
+Future human habitats on the Moon could tap into this water ice for drinkable water, breathable air and rocket fuel.
 Chasing the possibility of extending commercial services to our cosmic neighbor, many companies and organizations worldwide have shown an accelerated interest in building for the Moon.

-Further, scientists study the Moon to understand how space radiation and micrometeorite bombardment can affect astronauts living for long periods in deep space, such as on missions to Mars.
-The Moon’s proximity and access to resources make it a great testbed of technologies required for deep space exploration, including putting humans on Mars.
+Furthermore, scientists study our Moon to understand how space radiation and micrometeorite bombardment can affect astronauts living in deep space for long periods, such as on missions to Mars.
+Our Moon’s proximity makes it a great testbed of technologies required for deep space exploration, including putting humans on Mars.
 For example, the upcoming NASA-led international Gateway lunar orbital station will study the nature of deep space radiation and its long-term impacts of astronauts like never before.
-In the long run, the Moon’s low gravity barrier allows it to be an effective rocket platform to build a sustainable human presence across the solar system.
+In the long run, the Moon’s low gravity barrier could make it an efficient rocket platform to sustainably expand human settlements across the Solar System.

 A brief history of lunar exploration and the road ahead

-Around the same time, the Soviet orbiter Luna 10 revealed local variations in the Moon’s gravity field.
-These anomalies have caused spacecraft to unintentionally crash onto the lunar surface and had to be avoided for having safe Apollo landings.
+Around the same time, the Soviet orbiter Luna 10 revealed that the Moon’s gravity field is lumpy.
+These anomalies have caused spacecraft to unintentionally crash onto the lunar surface, and had to be avoided for having safe Apollo landings.
 Later, NASA launched the Lunar Prospector and the twin GRAIL orbiters in 1998 and 2011 respectively to make detailed gravity maps of the Moon.
-These maps have helped scientists see features beyond the lunar surface and better understand the Moon’s structure.
+These maps have helped scientists see features beyond the surface and better understand the Moon’s interior.

 Chinese lunar program

 The Chang’e 4 rover, Yutu 2, is scouting the landed region for clues of the Moon’s past.
-That’s because it resides within the largest and deepest lunar crater, the South Pole-Aitken basin.
-This ancient crater holds clues to what was happening in the early solar system, about four billion years ago!
-This is why a sample return mission from the South Pole-Aitken basin has been assessed as a top priority in the last two Planetary Decadal Surveys, a report produced every 10 years by the scientific community to guide future NASA missions.
+That’s because the region lies within the largest and deepest lunar crater, the South Pole-Aitken basin.
+Since this ancient crater holds clues to what was happening in the Solar System about four billion years ago, a sample return mission from here has been assessed as a top priority in the last three Planetary Decadal Surveys, a report produced every 10 years by the U.S. scientific community to guide future NASA missions.